-An ice age that ended just over 100,000 years ago apparently confined the world’s sperm whales to a single population in the Pacific Ocean, creating a genetic bottleneck that explains the unusually low genetic diversity of sperm whales around the world, researchers reported in a new scientific paper published this week.
+An ice age that ended just over 100,000 years ago apparently confined the world’s sperm whales to a single population in the Pacific Ocean, creating a genetic bottleneck that explains the unusually low genetic diversity of sperm whales around the world, researchers reported in Demography or selection on linked cultural traits or genes? published this week.

 Widespread species more typically have a greater genetic diversity that comes with multiplying to worldwide numbers.
 But the mitochondrial DNA that sperm whales inherit from their mothers is not very diverse, with the genes of one sperm whale very similar to those of other sperm whales that may be half a world away.

 Now a team of scientists analyzing the genetic code of 175 sperm whales from around the world has found that sperm whales declined to just one population in the Pacific Ocean during an ice age that ended about 100,000 years ago.
 Sperm whales have since recolonized the Atlantic and other oceans around the world so recently that their genes haven’t grown very diverse.

 “It was surprising to me to think that a large, mobile, deep-water predator such as the sperm whale could have been excluded from an entire ocean basin, but past climate change has caused more extreme changes in the smaller Atlantic Ocean than the Pacific,” said Phil Morin, a research geneticist at NOAA Fisheries’ Southwest Fisheries Science Center in La Jolla, Calif., and lead author of the new publication.
 “That could have drastically changed the abundance and availability of sperm whale prey species.”